komsan-k/CPS/ai/reinforcement-learning/traffic-light/README.md

-# README: Reinforcement Learning for Traffic Light Control using ESP32
+# Reinforcement Learning for Traffic Light Control using ESP32

 ## 1. Objective
 This lab demonstrates a **Q-learning based adaptive traffic light controller** for a two-road intersection using **ESP32**.